 Nutrition spotlight on oats!

 Oats are a whole grain.
-Health Canada recommends that half your grain products each day be whole grains.
 Whole grains are high in fibre and provide B vitamins, vitamin E, minerals, healthy fats and antioxidants.

 People who eat more whole grains tend to have a lower risk of heart disease and stroke, diabetes, cancer and digestive disorders.
 Soluble fibre such as that found in oats helps improve blood cholesterol and control blood sugar levels.
 Eating insoluble fibre such as that found in wheat bran helps keep your digestive system healthy and prevent constipation.